mysociety/alaveteli/docs/installing/manual_install.md

     apt-get update -y
     apt-get upgrade -y

 `sudo` is not installed on Debian by default.
-Install it along with `vim` (a useful text editor) and `git` (the version control tool we'll use to get a copy of the Alaveteli code).
+Install it along with `git` (the version control tool we'll use to get a copy of the Alaveteli code).

-    apt-get install -y sudo vim git-core
+    apt-get install -y sudo git-core

 ### Prepare to install system dependencies using OS packages